ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ``amplitude``
 -------------

-This functions extracts the peak-to-peak amplitude (maximum value minus minimum value) of a field aggregated over specified coordinates.
+This function extracts the peak-to-peak amplitude (maximum value minus minimum value) of a field aggregated over specified coordinates.
 Its only argument is ``coords``, which can either be a single coordinate (given as :obj:`str`) or multiple coordinates (given as :obj:`list` of :obj:`str`).
 Usually, these